guidofaecke/tapog/INSTALL.md

 Within this file we can get all creative.
 However, we try to be as conservative as we can.
 Therefore, let's switch gears real quick.
 We know that all the commands we need to run are executed via PHP...
-Good, let's change the PHP-FPM user from `nobody` to something more meaningful, let's say `tapog` !?!?
+Good, let's change the PHP-FPM user from `nobody` to something more meaningful, let's say `tapog`...

 What do we need to do to achive that?